Unwanted (album): Reception

-Andy Price of NME called the sound of Unwanted "an evolution few could have predicted on the evidence of Pale Waves’ synth-heavy 2018 debut", but he nevertheless applauded the record for being "fierce" and for "brashly plunging deep into the pop-punk grab-bag".
+Andy Price of NME called the sound of Unwanted "an evolution few could have predicted", but he nevertheless applauded the record for being "fierce" and for "brashly plunging deep into the pop-punk grab-bag".
 He ultimately gave the record four out of five stars, concluding that the album "rais[es] the shipwreck of pop-punk from yesteryear and re-[fits] it as the flagship for those who feel genuinely maligned".
 Edwin McFee of Hot Press gave the record an eight out of ten.
 Calling Unwanted "honest and provocative", McFee positively compared it to the work of Paramore, Avril Lavigne, and Hole.
 Gigwise reviewer Lana Williams, in an eight-out-of-ten star review, wrote that Unwanted "flirt[s] with romanticism and vulnerability" and "encompasses the best of what Pale Waves have to offer: an in-your-face, unapologetic exploration of emotions and the human psyche."
-Williams positively compared several of the tracks to the music of Halsey, The Pretty Reckless, and Avril Lavigne, while also noting that album's overall "poetic lyricism and clever songwriting highlight heartache wrapped in the package of crunchy ‘90s rock and dynamic soundscapes."
+Williams positively compared several of the tracks to the music of Halsey, The Pretty Reckless, and Avril Lavigne.
 Dylan Tuck called the record a "catalogue of anthemic pop-punk singalongs" in a four-out-of-five star review for The Skinny.
 "Swimming through sincere subjects", Tuck wrote, "Baron-Gracie displays growth as a lyricist and sticks a middle finger up to the doubters."
 Tuck also complimented the album's pop punk sound and Zakk Cervini's production.